Our mission is to:

 - provide opportunities for faculty dialogue, development, and renewal.

 The Office of the Provost has developed several campus-wide programs and services, including: YC Prof 101 (i.e., new faculty orientation), the Provost Lecture Series, networking opportunities within the CUNY system, workshops and seminars on teaching and learning excellence, and departmental mentoring programs.
-Frequent partners and co-sponsors of these programs include the Office of the CUNY Vice Chancellor for Research, the Office of Research and Sponsored Programs, and the Center for Excellence in Teaching and Learning (CETL).
+Frequent partners and co-sponsors of these programs include the Office of the CUNY Vice Chancellor for Research, the Office of Research and Sponsored Programs, and the Center for Teaching, Learning and Educational Technologies (CTLET).
 All faculty colleagues are encouraged to participate in these programs and services.

 In consultation with faculty, the Office of the Provost is seeking to institutionalize awards for teaching excellence, outstanding research, and/or exceptional service to the College.